Transformation Intelligence Engine

 • Does anyone's title, span of control, or career path change?

-• Which skills that used to be prized become less valuable?
+• Which prized skills become less valuable?

 Observe